 Young Addaction has been awarded the new youth provision and it goes live from June 2015.
 The new service is 75% targeted and 25% universal – the budget reduction represents the drop in universal services.
 They are currently going through TUPE proceedings, there may be some redundancies but as they hold other contracts they are hoping to be able to offer up to 70 hours sessional work.
 It is still uncertain what the universal service will look like and Young Addaction staff are due to meet with commissioners to discuss.

 All staff are now fully trained around Legal Highs and can do sessions with yp.
-Young Addaction staff are working closely with Helena Mason from the Licensing Team ensuring shops that sell Legal Highs inappropriately shut down.
+Young Addaction staff are working closely with Helena Mason from the Licensing Team ensuring shops that sell Legal Highs inappropriately, shut down.
 It was reported that 67 canisters of nitrous oxide were collected from the park during one evening.

 The Amy Winehouse Foundation was set up by Amy’s parents and was awarded £5 Million grant lottery.
 10 locations were chosen with Halton being one of them.
-This pays for additional staff who deliver to 5 high school’s to a set of milestone criteria.
+This pays for additional staff who deliver to 5 high schools to a set of milestone criteria.
 They deliver life stories, workshops and work with yp who have been identified as being at risk.
 The yp use an app designed by a Harvard professor, they log into the app prior to the workshops then complete the app with their outcomes.
 Then the sessions are re-delivered 30 days later.
 The 1st year’s data from this will come through in June 2015.
 It was agreed that Young Addaction would feed in some statistics to Pauline Ruth who would feedback to National Healthwatch.

-Nightstop communities Northwest is a unique non-for profit service based in Halton providing emergency accommodation to 16-25 year olds of low risk & low support needs as well as providing support services including anger management, counselling and mediation which are all available to people in the community aged 15+.
+Nightstop communities Northwest is a unique non-for profit service based in Halton providing emergency accommodation to 16-25 year olds of low risk & low support needs as well as providing support services including: anger management, counselling and mediation which are all available to people in the community aged 15+.
 Accommodation services are available to young people aged 16-25 who need access to free, safe and secure emergency accommodation with a volunteer host for up to 6 weeks or until suitable accommodation is found.
 All volunteer hosts will have access to ongoing training and receive over £100 per week to cover out of pocket expenses in return for providing a room with washing/laundry facilities and an evening meal.

 Health Improvement Team HBC - offers a wide range of services to help improve health and wellbeing, including support to quit smoking, lose weight and get fit and healthy.
 Their services are open to all residents across Halton and St Helens.
-It has been observed that there has been a rise in early year’s weight increases.
+It has been observed that there has been a rise in early years’ weight increases.
 They are seeing babies overweight by 2 and obese by the age of 5 mainly due to overfeeding/lack of activity.
 Andrea was looking for any ideas on how to engage that cohort of Early Years.
 The HPC Toy Library is already linked into the weighing clinic.
 There was some discussion around the wording of the letters that go out to parents – the letter has to be written in a certain format to fall in with national guidance.
 Training has been offered to School Nurses and they are working with the Vikings with a fun programme around portion sizes, fats etc.